-Clear winter evenings are perfect for stargazing.
-Dr Sheila Kanani of the Royal Astronomical Society guides us through Britain’s night sky.
+Clear evenings are perfect for stargazing.
+Dr Sheila Kanani of the Royal Astronomical Society guides us through Britain’s night sky and teaches us how to stargaze.

 Astronomy can be hugely rewarding, whether you have a substantial telescope and accessories such as a CCD camera, or you’re a beginner observing with the naked eye.
 It’s one of the few sciences where amateurs make genuine contributions to research, although many people simply do it for the excitement of seeing with their own eyes the planets, star clusters and nebulae that are familiar from books.

 For anyone completely new to astronomy, the first step is to become familiar with the night sky, and how it changes hour by hour and season by season.
 A planisphere (or ‘star wheel’), monthly sky guide, or computer software will help with this.
-There are also plenty of great smartphone apps.
+There are also plenty of great smartphone apps like Sky View or Star Chart.

 Constellation-hopping about the night sky is a fun and simple thing to do.
 There’s no need for anything except your eyes and a clear sky, although YHA The Sill at Hadrian’s Wall, YHA South Downs, YHA Whitby and YHA Hartington Hall all now have stargazing kits for hire.
-Here’s how to find some key constellations.
+Here’s how to stargaze.

 If you continue your imaginary line from the Plough, through Polaris, you’ll find a distinctive W shape in the sky.
 This is the constellation Cassiopeia.
 Each night Cassiopeia circles the celestial pole, sometimes upright, sometimes upside down.
 If you look at Cassiopeia as a W, the right-most line of the letter points up to the constellation Cephus.
 The constellation Cephus looks like a stick drawing of a house, with four sides making a square then a triangular roof.
 The tip of the roof always points northwards.
 Cassiopeia is visible all year round from the UK.